US FDA probes brain infection in patient on Novartis's MS drug

-The FDA said this was the first instance of the infection, called progressive multifocal leukoencephalopathy (PML), being reported in a Gilenya patient, who had not previously received Biogen Idec's Tysabri. (r.reuters.com/xuc72v)
+The FDA said this was the first instance of the infection, called progressive multifocal leukoencephalopathy (PML), being reported in a Gilenya patient, who had not previously received Biogen Idec's Tysabri. ()

 Tysabri is another multiple sclerosis (MS) drug associated with a high risk of PML.
 Demand for the drug has slowed due to concerns over the potentially fatal infection.